googleapis/google-cloud-java/README.md

   - Read more about using this application on the [`DatastoreExample` docs page](http://googlecloudplatform.github.io/gcloud-java/apidocs/?com/google/gcloud/examples/datastore/DatastoreExample.html).
 - [`DnsExample`](./gcloud-java-examples/src/main/java/com/google/gcloud/examples/dns/DnsExample.java) - A simple command line interface for Cloud DNS
   - Read more about using this application on the [`DnsExample` docs page](http://googlecloudplatform.github.io/gcloud-java/apidocs/?com/google/gcloud/examples/dns/DnsExample.html).
+- [`Flexible Environment/Datastore example`](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/managed_vms/datastore) - A simple app that uses Cloud Datastore to list the last 10 IP addresses that visited your site.
+  - Read about how to run the application [here](https://github.com/GoogleCloudPlatform/java-docs-samples/blob/master/managed_vms/README.md).
+- [`Flexible Environment/Storage example`](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/managed_vms/cloudstorage) - An app that uploads files to a public Cloud Storage bucket on the App Engine Flexible Environment runtime.
 - [`ResourceManagerExample`](./gcloud-java-examples/src/main/java/com/google/gcloud/examples/resourcemanager/ResourceManagerExample.java) - A simple command line interface providing some of Cloud Resource Manager's functionality
   - Read more about using this application on the [`ResourceManagerExample` docs page](http://googlecloudplatform.github.io/gcloud-java/apidocs/?com/google/gcloud/examples/resourcemanager/ResourceManagerExample.html).
-- [`SparkDemo`](https://github.com/GoogleCloudPlatform/java-docs-samples/blob/master/managed_vms/sparkjava) - An example of using gcloud-java-datastore from within the SparkJava and App Engine Managed VM frameworks.
+- [`SparkDemo`](https://github.com/GoogleCloudPlatform/java-docs-samples/blob/master/managed_vms/sparkjava) - An example of using `gcloud-java-datastore` from within the SparkJava and App Engine Flexible Environment frameworks.
   - Read about how it works on the example's [README page](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/managed_vms/sparkjava#how-does-it-work).
 - [`StorageExample`](./gcloud-java-examples/src/main/java/com/google/gcloud/examples/storage/StorageExample.java) - A simple command line interface providing some of Cloud Storage's functionality
   - Read more about using this application on the [`StorageExample` docs page](http://googlecloudplatform.github.io/gcloud-java/apidocs/?com/google/gcloud/examples/storage/StorageExample.html).
+- [`TaskList`](https://github.com/GoogleCloudPlatform/java-docs-samples/blob/master/datastore/src/main/java/com/google/datastore/snippets/TaskList.java) - A command line application that uses Cloud Datastore to manage a to-do list.
+  - Read about how to run the application on its [README page](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/datastore).

 Specifying a Project ID
 -----------------------